HVAC Technician Visa Sponsorship Jobs in Connecticut

 Which visa types are most common for HVAC technician roles in Connecticut?

-The H-2B temporary nonagricultural worker visa is used by some employers for seasonal HVAC demand, while the H-1B is generally not applicable because HVAC technician roles typically do not require a bachelor's degree in a specific specialty field.
+The H-2B visa temporary nonagricultural worker visa is used by some employers for seasonal HVAC demand, while the H-1B visa is generally not applicable because HVAC technician roles typically do not require a bachelor's degree in a specific specialty field.
 The EB-3 immigrant visa, covering skilled workers in positions requiring at least two years of training or experience, is the more realistic long-term pathway for qualified HVAC technicians seeking permanent residence through a Connecticut employer.

 How to find hvac technician visa sponsorship jobs in Connecticut?